AlahmadiQ8/cumulative-probability-sql/README.md

 A fun challenge to see if we can implement weighted random drawing using only SQL.

+Upon looking online, the closest thing I can find is this answer on Stackoverflow: https://stackoverflow.com/a/33588562/5431968, which uses cumulative sum and random value.

+I used the same concept but different query implementation that I found subjectively easier to wrap my head around.

 ## Requirement

 Choose one item from a list, but consider the likelihood of each item as shown in the example table below.
 Our random selection should take into account these chances.